 - Ongoing training, both as a group and individually to keep abreast of relevant developments.
-During the Fund year, this included training on various topics, these included market volatility, TCFD Investments, actuarial valuation, trustee effectiveness and the new Board portal software. - The Trustees also attended various external events and webinars and provided feedback to the wider group at quarterly meetings. - Encouraging all the individual trustees to complete tPR's Trustee Toolkit.
+During the Fund year, this included training on various topics, these included buy-ins and buy-outs, cyber security, market volatility, trustee effectiveness and the new member portal website, Prism. - The Trustee also attends various external events and webinars and provided feedback to the wider group at quarterly meetings. - Encouraging all the individual Trustees to complete tPR's Trustee Toolkit.
 The Trustee Toolkit is an online learning programme from tPR aimed at helping new trustees of occupational pension schemes meet the minimum level of knowledge and understanding. - Receiving hot topics updates concerning legislative, regulatory and wider market developments from advisors on an ongoing basis. - The Trustee reviews its training needs at least annually.
-A training log is maintained, and training needs are identified in the log. - The Trustee's meeting agendas are prepared with support from professional advisors ensuring compliance and best practice. - The Trustees reviewed and updated the Fund's Statement of Investment Principles (SIP), and also reviewed the conflicts policy, the IDRP during the Fund year and the GDPR policy following the Fund year end. - The Trustee is made up of both Employer nominated and member nominated Directors, with a wide range and complimentary skills and experience.
+A training log is maintained, and training needs are identified in the log. - The Trustee's meeting agendas are prepared with support from professional advisors ensuring compliance and best practice. - The Trustee reviewed and updated the Fund's Statement of Investment Principles (SIP), Implementation Statement and also reviewed the conflicts policy, the risk register, the IDRP during the Fund year and the GDPR policy following the Fund year end. - In relation to the General Code of Practice requirements, as well as receiving training on the topic over the Fund year, the Trustee has completed the General Code gap analysis and populated the ESOG Homespace Tool. - The Trustee is made up of both Employer nominated and member nominated Directors, with a wide range and complimentary skills and experience.

-Based on these actions, taken individually and as a board of Trustees, and the professional advice available to them, the Trustees consider that their combined knowledge and understanding enables them to properly exercise their function as a Trustee Board.
+Based on these actions, taken individually and as a board of Trustees, and the professional advice available to them, the Trustee considers that their combined knowledge and understanding enables them to properly exercise their function as a Trustee Board.